John C. Rensenbrink died on July 30, 2022, in Topsham, Maine.

-(The following was an email from President Rose on August 1, 2022)
+(The following notice was shared by President Rose on August 1, 2022)

 To the Bowdoin community,

 I am saddened to report that John C. Rensenbrink, professor of government emeritus, political activist, founder of both the Maine Green Party and the Green Party of the United States, and a figure highly respected and admired by generations of Bowdoin students, died on Saturday, July 30, 2022, just a month short of his ninety-fourth birthday.

 John was born in Pease, Minnesota, on August 30, 1928, one of seven children of Dutch American farmers John and Effie Rensenbrink, and he grew up working on the farm.
 As John recalled in a 2018 interview in Bowdoin Magazine, “My mother did not want me to go to the public high school in town because it was not Christian.
 My father thought I should work on our hardscrabble farm.
 But then he passed away.
 So, my older brother and I managed the farm, and my mother allowed me to take correspondence courses from the American School in Chicago.
 And later my amazing mother, with her limited formal education, wrote a personal appeal to Calvin College (in Grand Rapids, Michigan) to accept me as a student.”
 John studied history, English, and philosophy at Calvin and was editor of the college newspaper.